ajguerrer/ajguerrer.github.io/content/blog/google-test/hevery.md

 In the early days of the [Google Testing Blog], Miško Hevery contributed a wealth of posts related to making code more testable culminating into a [guide].

 This guide hit me hard during the early parts of my career.
-At Spectra, the server code rather infamously is collection of [class-based threads].
+I have spent plenty of time working on server code rather that infamously is collection of [class-based threads].
 It is a fine pattern to use as long as other threads strictly pass messages to them.
 However, we turned them into Singletons and had other threads summon them into existence at will to call their methods directly.
 This pattern spread everywhere!
 As you can imagine, any testing that can be done to such an application is superficial.
 We could only test the little bits of logic that leaked into our models.

 Miško's guide was a simple, directly applicable cookbook to problems such as these.
 Even though it was already too late for our server, it was nice to know there was a way out, given enough effort.